ozzyaaron/testing_presentation_1/presentation.md

 # Inner Circle (RSpec)

+* RSpec is a BDD tool that is used for unit testing
+* Test the outcome/behaviour rather than what it's doing
-* Usually starts with controllers and routes
+* Usually starts with controllers and routes and moves in to models/libs
 * Make the test for the necessary method call from your outer circle
 * Write the calls in your test as you'd like to use them
 * You're writing an API, don't be lazy!
 * Doubles are great, they help you not be lazy and the outer circle makes sure the interfaces match

+!

+# Using RSpec

+* Context/Describe are the same
+* it "", it { }, its(:sym) { } sometimes some are better than others
+* it is implied by the subject/describe
+* Test & Context/Describe strings concatenate for docs

 !